-On my old blog, I did a video post on the topic of body fat percentage.
-It is still incredibly popular to this day.
-A problem some people had with it was:
+On my old blog, I posted a video on the topic of body fat percentage that is still incredibly popular to this day.
+However, problems some people had with it were:

 a) It is a video, not a blog post

-What I want to do with this post is provide you with a comprehensive picture gallery of various body fat percentages in men and women.
-In short, I am providing you the video in a post form, with a few changes and updates.
+What I want to do with this post is provide a comprehensive picture gallery of various body fat percentages in men and women.
+In short, I am providing the video in written form with a few changes and updates.

 What is the measurement of body fat percentage?

-Put simply, the measure of body fat percentage is assessing what percentage of your body is made up of fat.
-The opposing percentages are organs, water, muscle tissues, etc.
+Put simply, measuring body fat percentage is assessing what percentage of your body is made up of fat.
+The opposing percentages are organs, water, muscle tissue, etc.

 What are the methods of measuring body fat percentage?

-There are quite a few methods of measuring body fat; the most common methods are the following:
+There are quite a few methods to measure body fat; the most common ones are the following:

 5. Hydrostatic Testing (Underwater Density Test)

-When we look at the error factors of these methods, we see pictures can be used as much as anything else.
+When we look at the error factors of these methods, we see pictures can be used as much as any of the others.

 Do we need to know our body fat percentage?

-Technically, there is no need to know our body fat percentage.
+Technically, there is not a need to know our body fat percentage.
 While our body fat percentage can provide insights into our health status, simply knowing doesn’t do much to change things.
 Knowing merely provides amusement, motivation, or a harsh dose of reality.

 What is the minimum body fat percentage for human beings and how do we decrease it?

-There is currently no definitive answer for what is essential body fat.
-Looking at research though we assume a range of 5% for men and 12% for women is landing in the essential range.
-For hormonal and reproductive reasons women need to store a higher level of body fat than men.
-It is thought that 15% is the lowest range a women should maintain.
-There is some argument about this, but technically the data isn’t there to conclude if it is body fat or lifestyle/training habits that cause problem.
+Currently, there is no definitive answer for what is essential body fat.
+Looking at research though, we assume a range of around 5% for men and 12% for women is essential.
+For hormonal and reproductive reasons, women need to store a higher level of body fat than men.
+It is thought that 15% is the lowest range a woman should maintain.
+There is some argument about this, but technically the data isn’t there to conclude if it is body fat or lifestyle/training habits that cause problems.
 In my personal opinion, I think women should tread lightly trying to maintain body fat levels below 15%.

 To decrease body fat, you need to take part in a deficit based program.
-If you would like more information on this, you can use the Fat Loss Troubleshoot.
+If you would like more information on this, please refer to The Fat Loss Troubleshoot.

 What do different body fat percentages look like?

-As I discussed, the level of accuracy on body fat levels is difficult even with machine use.
-Still, there is something to be said for photography hints towards varying body fat levels at lower levels of body fat.
+As discussed, the level of accuracy regarding body fat levels is difficult to determine even with machine use.
+Still, there is something to be said for using photography to see varying body fat levels at lower levels of body fat.
 Is it possible to use pictures to estimate body fat percentages?
 I think it is as relevant as other basic methods.
 How can we utilize pictures to determine a rough estimate for body fat pictures?
 See below.

 Male Body Fat Percentages by Picture

 There are various tell-tale signs of body fat levels for men and women.
-If we look at the lean body mass of a muscled skeleton and compare it to a human counterpart, it shows up quickly how close to low body fat level they are.
-If you consider the skeleton model to be 0% body fat, then you simply use the male model in this picture and determine how close they are in relation.
+If we look at the lean body mass of a muscled skeleton and compare it to a human counterpart, how low in body fat they are shows.
+If you consider the skeleton model to be 0% body fat, then simply look at the male model in the picture above and determine how close they are in relation.

-Looking at the diagram above for the male, we see clearly defined chest striations (1), serratus anterior (2), upper abdominal (3), and quadriceps (4).
-For men, generally speaking, these are going to be the last areas for fat to be lost.
+Looking at the diagram above for the male, we see clearly defined chest striations (1), serratus anterior (2), upper abdominals (3), and quadriceps (4).
+For men, generally speaking, these are the last areas that fat is lost.
 People generally claim much lower body fat percentage than they should.
-Look at some of these percentages below and compare them to the muscled skeleton.
-You will understand why they are at higher body fat levels than you once might have thought.
+Look at the percentages below and compare them to the muscled skeleton.
+You will understand why they are at higher body fat levels than you might have thought.

 Female Body Fat Percentages by Picture

-Females follow a lot of the same rules as males do with a few slight alterations.
-Lower body fat levels can really be registered by taking notice of their face (1) chest separation, (2) glutes (not shown), iliacus/quad, (3) and breasts (4).
+Females follow a lot of the same rules as males with a few slight alterations.
+Lower body fat levels can really be registered by taking notice of their face (1) chest separation, (2) glutes (not shown), iliacus/quads, (3) and breasts (4).

 These pictures give you a more accurate look at varying body fat levels and percentages in females.